Stop Overeating Coaching Program

 20 Minute Transformation

 Choose this option to book a 20 minute laser-focused coaching session to work through your most pressing issue.
-During this session, I will meet you exactly where you are right now in your journey to stop binge eating.
-You will bring 1 specific struggle that you're having to the session, and I will give you 1 specific strategy to move you closer to your goal to stop binge eating.
+During this session, I will meet you exactly where you are right now in your journey to stop overeating.
+You will bring 1 specific struggle that you're having to the session, and I will give you 1 specific strategy to move you closer to your goal to stop overeating.

 Stop Binge Eating Toolkit